 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20459, 21123):

-The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE non-AP STA sending the frame that contains this subfield and the amount of buffered traffic at the non-AP STA for transmission to the HE AP identified by the receiver address of the frame that contains this subfield.
-The Queue Size subfield is present in QoS Data frames and, for non-AP HE STAs, in QoS Null frames sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
-The AP might use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the non-AP HE STA (see 26.5.3 (UL MU operation)).(#16232)
+The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE non-AP STA sending the frame that contains this subfield and the amount of buffered traffic for a given TC or TS at the HE non-AP STA for transmission to the HE AP identified by the receiver address of the frame that contains this subfield.
+The Queue Size subfield is present in QoS Data frames with bit 4 of the QoS Contorl field equal to 1 sent by non-AP STAs andin QoS Null frames with bit 4 of the QoS Control field equal to 1 sent by non-AP HE STAs.
+The AP might use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the non-AP HE STA (see 26.5.3 (UL MU operation)).(#20459, 21123) (#16232)

 If sent by a non-HE STA or sent to a non-HE STA, the following apply: